Site uses cookies to provide basic functionality.

 65084c5 "With heart at rest I climbed the citadel's Steep height, and saw the city as from a tower, Hospital, brothel, prison, and such hells, Where evil comes up softly like a flower.
 Thou knowest, O Satan, patron of my pain, Not for vain tears I went up at that hour; But like an old sad faithful lecher, fain To drink delight of that enormous trull Whose hellish beauty makes me young again.
 Whether thou sleep, with heavy vapors full, Sodden with day, or, new appareled, stand In gold-laced veils of evening beautiful, I love thee, infamous city!
 Harlots and poetry Charles Baudelaire

-50270eb We cannot always cry at the right time and who is to say which time is right? poetry madeleine-l-engle right-time Madeleine L'Engle
+50270eb We cannot always cry at the right time and who is to say which time is right? madeleine-l-engle poetry right-time Madeleine L'Engle

 a159808 "Farewell to thee! but not farewell To all my fondest thoughts of thee: poetry Anne Brontë

 d81f1ae The kind of poem I produced in those days was hardly anything more than a sign I made of being alive, of passing or having passed, or hoping to pass, through certain intense human emotions.
 It was a phenomenon of orientation rather than of art, thus comparable to stripes of paint on a roadside rock or to a pillared heap of stones marking a mountain trail.
 But then, in a sense, all poetry is positional: to try to express one's position in regard to the universe embraced by consciousness, is an immemorial urge.
 Tentacles, not wings, are Apollo's natural members.
-Vivian Bloodmark, a philosophical friend of mine, in later years, used to say that while the scientist sees everything that happens in one point of space, the poet feels everything that happens in one point of time. poetry poet Vladimir Nabokov
+Vivian Bloodmark, a philosophical friend of mine, in later years, used to say that while the scientist sees everything that happens in one point of space, the poet feels everything that happens in one point of time. poet poetry Vladimir Nabokov

 88eb3ab I'm a poor audience for my memory.
 She wants me to attend her voice nonstop, but I fidget, fuss, listen and don't, step out, come back, then leave again.
 She wants all my time and attention.
 She's got no problem when I sleep.
 The day's a different matter, which upsets her.
 She thrusts old letters, snapshots at me eagerly, stirs up events both important and un-, turns my eyes to overlooked views, peoples them with my dead.
 In her stories I'm always younger.
 Which is nice, but why always the same story.
 Every mirror holds different news for me.
 She gets angry when I shrug my shoulders.
 And takes revenge by hauling out old errors, weighty, but easily forgotten.
 Looks into my eyes, checks my reaction.
 Then comforts me, it could be worse.
 She wants me to live only for her and with her.
 Ideally in a dark, locked room, but my plans still feature today's sun, clouds in progress, ongoing roads.
 At times I get fed up with her.
 I suggest a separation.
 From now to eternity.
-Then she smiles at me with pity, since she knows it would be the end of me too. poetry past Wisława Szymborska
+Then she smiles at me with pity, since she knows it would be the end of me too. past poetry Wisława Szymborska

 7a22f58 Stars in the night,' he said.
 'Something something something something, some delight poetry Philippa Gregory